 If the review is mandatory and the requestor states their agreement with you indicates records be sent at no charge, we’ll check with you first.
 You can pull and review your payer agreement to confirm payment details, especially understanding the “purpose of” the review at hand.
 If the requestor will not pay, we’ll quote you a competitive rate and give you the choice as to whether you want DataFile to handle the multi-patient review for you or if you want to handle in-house.

 Nearly 80% of the audits that DataFile handles are HEDIS related, but we’d always love to tackle more.
 As your partner in disclosure management, we can help you avoid the extra work and headaches associated with HEDIS reviews.
 By working with a business associate like DataFile, you can keep your on-site staff focused on patient care and minimize the impact of HEDIS reviews on your practice — all for less than doing it yourself.

 One of the greatest benefits we can offer our release of information clients is relief from the many burdens of HEDIS reviews.
 In fact, DataFile can handle all of your audits and reviews – as well as the time-consuming requests like subpoenas, deceased patients and workers compensation.
 Talk with us about how you can say goodbye to HEDIS headaches for good!
-Reach out to your Production Manager today or contact us to find out how DataFile covers HEDIS reviews so you don’t have to.
+Contact us to find out how DataFile covers HEDIS reviews so you don’t have to.